deadlyengineer/react-css-in-js/README.md

 - Supports nested selectors with SCSS-like parent references (`&`)
 - Supports all CSS at-rules (eg. `@media`, `@font-face`, `@keyframes`, etc.)
 - Supports class name hash and style injection customization (See the [configure](https://react-css-in-js.com#configure) function).
-- Styles are de-duplicated (cached) when used repeatedly.
+- Styles are injected on first render and de-duplicated (cached) when used repeatedly.
 - Styles are removed (GC-ed) when unused.
 - Class names are stable (deterministic) to support SSR and testing.
 - SSR (server-side rendering) "just works" with zero-configuration.